kinshi/c3l/README.md

 I took a fresh look at implementing lines, rectangles, ellipses and circles. setVicPix sets a pixel and clearVicPix clears a pixels.
 I added a parameter to the graphics function to tell it to set or clear pixels.
-This is pretty cool, since you can easily erase parts of you drawing using the same parameters except the last one called setPix.
+This is pretty cool, since you can easily erase parts of your drawing using the same parameters except the last one called setPix.
 Set it to 1 to set and 0 to clear pixels.

 I optimized drawVicLine by detecting horizontal and vertical lines. drawVicLineH